Getting to Know New Members, Identifying Risks, and Establishing Relationships

 Leveraging a Mix of Traditional and Digital Outreach Channels

-Icario began this program by designing a multi-channel outreach strategy that leveraged a mix of traditional and digital outreach channels including live agents, mail, email, text messaging, and interactive voice.
+Icario began this program by designing an omnichannel outreach strategy that leveraged a mix of traditional and digital outreach channels including live agents, mail, email, text messaging, and interactive voice.

 Throughout the course of this program, Icario proved that text messaging and direct mail are effective engagement channels.
 Because the health plan was interested in 2 outcomes from this program—new member survey completion and a PCP visit—Icario determined the program should be completed in 3 phases.